jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 For more information on JFrog Curation and how to set it up, see the JFrog Curation general documentation at https://jfrog.com/help.

 JFrog Curation requires [Xray version 3.78.9](https://jfrog.com/help/r/jfrog-release-information/xray-3.78.9) and above, and [Artifactory version 7.63.5](https://jfrog.com/help/r/jfrog-release-information/artifactory-7.63) and above.
 It also requires Enterprise X and Enterprise + subscriptions.
+Currently, the following package managers are supported
+* Npm (npm)
+* Maven (mvn) - Requires xray 3.92 and above, and Artifactory 7.82 and above
 ***

 ### Commands

 Audit your Project with JFrog Curation

-**Note**

-> The **curation-audit** command currently only supports npm and maven projects.

 The **jf curation-audit** command enables developers to scan project dependencies to find packages that were blocked by the JFrog curation service.
 This command provides developers with more detailed information, such as whether the blocked package is the project’s direct dependency or is a transitive dependency.
 This information helps developers to resolve blocked packages more efficiently as they will be able to make a more informative decision based on what Policy violation occurred and what exactly needs to be resolved.